 This is known as “nose angle”, and it is exceptionally important if discs are to fly far.
 Any amount of nose-up angle results in a lot of drag, which is converted into altitude, and then the disc stalls, and fades hard left, and short.

 Getting nose angle perfect is one of the hardest things in disc golf, and at the top end of the sport, is a major factor in disc performance.
 Grip is the deciding factor in the nose angle the disc will fly on, and pushing the thumb down firmly on the disc, and pushing the hand down along with it controls the nose angle at release.

-The pushing down of the nose angle is the same movement as shaking hands, you deflect your hand downwards as far as it will go, in order for your friend’s hand to engage with it properly.
+The pushing down of the wrist is called Ulnar deviation and is the same movement as shaking hands, you deflect your hand downwards as far as it will go, in order for your friend’s hand to engage with it properly.

 Once correct nose angle is applied to a disc throw, the disc will fly its “native” gliding distance.
 Discs with extremely high Glide ratings may often surprise the thrower, by flying far further than they had expected.